rajesh-adk-137/CarePlus/README.md

 ### Backend Setup

-1. Ensure you have Docker installed on your system and running.
+1. Ensure you have Docker installed on your system and RUNNING.
 Windows users may install Docker Desktop.

 2. Navigate to the backend directory: